How to Choose a Bulimia Treatment Program/Center

 Partial hospitalization programs are the middle-ground of eating disorder treatment.

-During this phase of care, a patient lives at home but is expected to commute to a treatment center anywhere from 4-6 days per week, for anywhere from a half-day to a full day.
-Often, patients will start with a more intensive schedule, and as they begin feeling more comfortable with managing their eating disorder symptoms, their schedule is reduced to allow them the chance to take on more social responsibilities.
+During this phase of care, a patient lives at home but is expected to commute to a treatment center anywhere from 4-6 days per week for anywhere from a half-day to a full day.
+Often, patients will start with a more intensive schedule.
+As they begin feeling more comfortable with managing their eating disorder symptoms, their schedule is reduced to allow them the chance to take on more social responsibilities.

-Patients who are transitioning out of inpatient treatment will likely receive a continuation of the care they were previously participating in, including individual therapy, family-based therapy, group therapy, nutritional counseling, medication management, or other treatments.
+Patients who are transitioning out of inpatient treatment will likely receive a continuation of the care they were previously participating in, including:

 Intensive Outpatient Programs (IOPs)